POLART SYDNEY 2022 – A Polish Tapestry Through Time

 Whether you are reconnecting with your heritage or discovering the Polish arts for the first time, PolArt Sydney 2022 will be your opportunity to fully experience and enjoy the richness and remarkable diversity of Polish culture.

 PolArt Sydney 2022 welcomes you, as this Polish tapestry continues to weave its journey through time.

 EXPRESSION OF INTEREST Discipline OVERVIEW

 PolArt Sydney 2022 invites individual artists and ensembles that specialise in Polish folkloric performance (music, song and dance) to submit their interest in participation.
 Opportunities to perform at both larger and intimate venues will be provided for traditional full ensemble cast, and for smaller groups of performers or individuals.
 Performance opportunities will be provided for children’s groups through to adolescent and adult ensembles.

-Expressions of interest for Folkloric Performance close 31 March 2021.
+Expressions of interest for Folkloric Performance already closed 31 March 2021.
 Late submissions may not be accepted and if accepted may limit the participant’s opportunities in the festival.

 PolArt Sydney 2022 invites authors, publishers, linguists and other related specialists to submit their interest in participation.
 Event opportunities include talks, presentations and interactive workshops surrounding the written word and Polish culture for adults and children alike.
 Focus will be brought upon the richness and beauty of the Polish language and its evolution through time.